-The Company’s financial instruments consist primarily of cash and cash equivalents, for which the current carrying amounts approximate fair market values based on quoted market prices or net asset value; warrant liabilities, for which the fair value of $2.8 million at December 31, 2018 is based on the Company's estimates of assumptions that market participants would use in pricing the liabilities (Level 3 inputs; see Note 6–"Fair Value Measurements"); and a term loan having a carrying value of $3.4 million at December 31, 2018, for which the fair value of $3.4 million at December 31, 2018 is estimated using a discounted cash flow analysis based on the Company’s current incremental borrowing rate and the contractual terms of the loan (Level 2 inputs; see Note 4–"Commitments and Contingencies").
+The Company’s financial instruments consist primarily of cash and cash equivalents, for which the current carrying amounts approximate fair market values based on quoted market prices or net asset value; warrant liabilities, for which the fair value of $2.9 million at December 31, 2019 is based on the Company's estimates of assumptions that market participants would use in pricing the liabilities.

+The Company adopted ASC 606, Revenue from Contracts with Customers, as of January 1, 2018.
 The Company generates revenue through the sale of enterprise video content management software, hardware, maintenance and support, and professional and other services.
 Software sales may take the form of a perpetual software license, a cloud-hosted software as a service (SaaS) or a term software license.
 Software licenses and appliances revenue includes sales of perpetual software licenses and hardware.
 Service revenue includes SaaS, term software licenses, maintenance and support, and professional and other services.
-An individual sale can range from single year agreements for thousands of dollars to multi-year agreements for over a million dollars.
+An individual sale can range from a single year agreement for thousands of dollars to a multi-year agreement for over a million dollars.

-The Company follows a five-step model to assess each contract of a sale or service to a customer: identify the legally binding contract, identify the performance obligations, determine the transaction price, allocate the transaction price, and determine whether revenue will be recognized at a point in time or over time.
+The Company follows a five-step model to assess each sale to a customer: identify the legally binding contract, identify the performance obligations, determine the transaction price, allocate the transaction price, and determine whether revenue will be recognized at a point in time or over time.